 Chambers has a proud history of involvement in the largest and most complex white collar crime cases that this country has ever seen.
-In recent years, for example, members have been instructed in “Blue Index” (the FCA’s first cross-border insider dealing investigation), SFO v Kallakis, the British Airways cartel case, the Kent Pharmaceuticals trial and in the phone hacking cases which are presently on-going.
-Four out of the eight defence barristers instructed for Operation Tabernula (the FCA’s most complex and largest market abuse prosecution) are members of 2 Hare Court, whilst Chambers has also been significantly involved in the LIBOR and FX litigation.
+In recent years, for example, members have been instructed in “Blue Index” (the FCA’s first cross-border insider dealing investigation), SFO v Kallakis, the British Airways cartel case, the Kent Pharmaceuticals trial and in the phone-hacking cases.
+Four out of the eight defence barristers instructed for Operation Tabernula (the FCA’s most complex and largest market abuse prosecution) were members of 2 Hare Court, whilst Chambers has also been significantly involved in the LIBOR and FX litigation.

 We offer a ‘cradle to grave’ service, advising at the sensitive pre-charge stage and in relation to restraint proceedings, moving through to trial and confiscation proceedings thereafter if necessary.
 In addition, we have extensive experience of cases with an international dimension, enabling us to advise on a variety of cross-jurisdictional issues and investigations.

 Our barristers have experience of a wide spectrum of the business crime or criminal regulatory issues, which companies or individuals can face, including allegations of:

 - Confiscation and restraint orders in the Crown and High Courts

 - Corporate manslaughter

 - Criminal anti-competitive behaviour (cartels, insider dealing, market abuse, LIBOR and other foreign exchange rate benchmarks, etc.)

 - Environmental crime

 - Fraud (both domestic and international and in its many different manifestations)